KohaILS/koha-manual-zh-cn/source/tools.rst

       |image349|

-      -  'Record matching rule': choose which rules to use to check your catalog if these records already exsit.
+      -  'Record matching rule': choose which rules to use to check your catalog if these records already exist.

             **Note**